ivanzvonkov/olmoearth_pretrain/docs/Evaluation.md

 We run evaluations through the same `olmoearth_pretrain/internal/experiment.py` entrypoint used for pretraining.
 The helper scripts below build the underlying launch commands:

-- `olmoearth_pretrain/internal/full_eval_sweep.py` runs KNN (classification) and linear probing (segmentation) sweeps for OlmoEarth checkpoints or baseline models, with optional sweeps over learning rate, pretrained/dataset normalizers, and pooling (mean or max).
+- `olmoearth_pretrain/internal/full_eval_sweep.py` runs KNN (classification) and linear probing (segmentation) sweeps for OlmoEarth checkpoints or baseline models, with optional sweeps over learning rate, pretrained / dataset normalizers, and pooling (mean or max).
-- `olmoearth_pretrain/internal/full_eval_sweep_finetune.py` runs fine-tuning sweeps for OlmoEarth checkpoints or baseline models, with optional sweeps over learning rate and pretrained/dataset normalizers.
+- `olmoearth_pretrain/internal/full_eval_sweep_finetune.py` runs fine-tuning sweeps for OlmoEarth checkpoints or baseline models, with optional sweeps over learning rate and pretrained / dataset normalizers.

 Both scripts use:
 - [`olmoearth_pretrain/internal/all_evals.py`](../olmoearth_pretrain/internal/all_evals.py) for the task registry (`EVAL_TASKS` for KNN and linear probing, and `FT_EVAL_TASKS` for fine-tuning).